Arm Fractures

 How long does a humeral fracture take to heal?

-The rate of healing of a humeral fracture can vary depending on the age and bone health of the person who suffered the break, but the generally accepted healing time for a standard fracture of the humerus is three months.
+The healing rate of a humeral fracture can vary depending on the age and bone health of the person who suffered the break, but the generally accepted healing time for a standard humerus fracture is three months.

 Disclaimer